lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 1.**

-1\.The Perpetuity of Prayer: "I cry.
+1\.
+The Perpetuity of Prayer: "I cry.
 I cry."

-2\.The Personality: "unto thee", "unto me."
+2\.
+The Personality: "unto thee", "unto me."

-3\.The Practicalness: "Make haste; give ear."
+3\.
+The Practicalness: "Make haste; give ear."

 **Verse 1.** Holy haste.

-1\.The saint hasting to God.
+1\.
+The saint hasting to God.

-2\.The saint hastening God.
+2\.
+The saint hastening God.

-3\.God's sure hastening to his help.— *W. B. H.*
+3\.
+God's sure hastening to his help.— *W. B. H.*

 **Verses 1-2.**

-1\.Prayer put forth:
+1\.
+Prayer put forth:

 a) With urgency: "Make haste unto me."

 b) With fervency: "Give ear", etc.

-2\.Prayer set forth: "Let my prayer be set forth", etc. When hearing is obtained there is composure and order in prayer.
+2\.
+Prayer set forth: "Let my prayer be set forth", etc. When hearing is obtained there is composure and order in prayer.
 When the fire is kindled the incense rises.

-3\.Prayer held forth: "The lifting up of my hands as the evening sacrifice", as constant and accepted.— *G. R.*
+3\.
+Prayer held forth: "The lifting up of my hands as the evening sacrifice", as constant and accepted.— *G. R.*

 **Verse 2.** True prayer acceptable as incense and as the evening sacrifice.
 It is spiritual, solemn, ordained of God, brings Christ to remembrance.

 **Verse 3.**

-1\.The mouth a door.
+1\.
+The mouth a door.

-2\.A watchman needed.
+2\.
+A watchman needed.

-3\.The Lord fulfilling that office.
+3\.
+The Lord fulfilling that office.

 **Verse 4.** Total abstinence from evil desires, practices, and delights.

 **Verse 4.** A prayer,

-1\.For the repression of every evil tendency in the heart: "Incline not my heart", etc.
+1\.
+For the repression of every evil tendency in the heart: "Incline not my heart", etc.

-2\.For the prevention of any association with the wicked in their sinful works: "To practise", etc.
+2\.
+For the prevention of any association with the wicked in their sinful works: "To practise", etc.

-3\.For a holy contempt of the temporal pleasure or profit placed in our way through the sin of others: "Let me not eat", etc. Note, many who will not engage in a wicked act do not object to participate in its gains.— *J. F.*
+3\.
+For a holy contempt of the temporal pleasure or profit placed in our way through the sin of others: "Let me not eat", etc. Note, many who will not engage in a wicked act do not object to participate in its gains.— *J. F.*

 **Verse 4.** Deprecation of,

-1\.Devil's desires.
+1\.
+Devil's desires.

-2\.Devil's deeds.
+2\.
+Devil's deeds.

-3\.Devil's dainties.— *W. B. H.*
+3\.
+Devil's dainties.— *W. B. H.*

 **Verse 5.** Rebukes of good men.

-1\.Invited.
+1\.
+Invited.

-2\.Appreciated: "it shall be a kindness."
+2\.
+Appreciated: "it shall be a kindness."

-3\.Utilized: "an excellent oil."
+3\.
+Utilized: "an excellent oil."

-4\.Cheerfully endured: "not break my head."
+4\.
+Cheerfully endured: "not break my head."

-5\.Repaid, by our prayers for them in time of trouble.
+5\.
+Repaid, by our prayers for them in time of trouble.

 **Verse 5.** (*last clause.*) "Intercessory Prayer."
 See" Spurgeon's Sermons", No. 1,049.

 **Verse 6.**

-1\.Times of trouble will come to the careless.
+1\.
+Times of trouble will come to the careless.

-2\.Then they will be more ready to hear the gospel.
+2\.
+Then they will be more ready to hear the gospel.

-3\.Then they will find sweetness in that which they formerly refused.
+3\.
+Then they will find sweetness in that which they formerly refused.

 **Verse 6.** A Desert Oasis.

-1\.The world is a stony place, hard, barren.
+1\.
+The world is a stony place, hard, barren.

-2\.Often pride and self trust suffer overthrowing there.
+2\.
+Often pride and self trust suffer overthrowing there.

-3\.Then words of God by his sent servant make an oasis in the desert.
+3\.
+Then words of God by his sent servant make an oasis in the desert.

 — *W. B. H.*

 **Verses 7-8.** A cemetery scene.

-1\.Dry bones of the dead about the grave.
+1\.
+Dry bones of the dead about the grave.

-2\.Weary bones of the aged and sick around the grave.
+2\.
+Weary bones of the aged and sick around the grave.

-3\.All bones being from day to day made ready for the grave.
+3\.
+All bones being from day to day made ready for the grave.

-4\.Bones finding rest in God: "mine eyes are unto thee, O God", etc.
+4\.
+Bones finding rest in God: "mine eyes are unto thee, O God", etc.